Ending Seasonal Depression with Camellias

 Spring blooming camellias (camellia japonica) have bigger flowers and bloom from late winter through mid to late spring.
 These also have evergreen foliage and the leaves tend to be a bit bigger and they prefer a bit more shade.

-You can find all the information you need to be successful at growing these plants on the product pages on our website.
+You can find all the information you need to be successful at growing camellias on our website.
 These are easy to grow and the color palette is endless.
 Check our site often as we are constantly adding new varieties as we trial them and do the hard work of figuring out which ones to offer to you.
 You can rest easy knowing that each variety we offer has been tested and has received Woodies personal seal of approval.
-Remember all Woodies plants are grown using Bio-tone fertilizer by Espoma so we’re doing our part to gaurantee your success.
+Remember all Woodies plants are grown using Bio-tone fertilizer by Espoma so we’re doing our part to guarantee your success.

 Add these wonderful and underused plants to your landscape and you’ll thank us.
 Everyone will think you’re the best gardener on the block when they see that your landscape alive with color and theirs is nothing but sticks and fallen leaves.
 Be certain that they’ll regret not buying our Camellias on sale.

 Until next time, see you in the garden